shudarshon/immutable-infra/README.md

 * Make sure that you always put `*.tfvars` file in .gitignore.

 * New git push will invoke jenkins to perform blue green deployment of immutable infrastructure.

+* In my example, I created the jenkins pipeline named `Blue-Green`.